input-output-hk/mantis-ops/README.md

     nix develop
     ```

+* Users who use `direnv` can skip running the `nix develop` command each time a new development environment is needed by running `direnv allow` once from within the `mantis-ops` directory.
+  * Direnv will then automatically enter the nix development environment each time the `mantis-ops` directory is entered.

 ### Github Access Token

+* Github users who are in the IOHK team `mantis-devs` have the ability to authenticate to the mantis-ops project as developers.
+  * If you are not in the `mantis-devs` github team and require access to the mantis-ops project, request team membership from the Mantis project team.

 * To authenticate to the mantis-ops project, use your github ID to create a personal access token for mantis-ops if you don't already have one:
   * Login into github.com with your github work user id.